polyformproject/commercial.polyformproject.org/terms.md

 As far as the law allows, the Uniform Computer Information Transactions Act will not apply to this agreement.

+## Government Procurement

+The software is commercial computer software, and the document is commercial computer software documentation.
+Both were developed exclusively at private expense.
+If customer's procurement is subject to Federal Acquisition Regulation 12.212 or Defense Federal Acquisition Regulation Supplement 227.7202, the customer's rights will be only those stated in this agreement.

 ## Dispute Resolution

 {{#disputes=litigation}}The parties do not agree to mediation or arbitration of disputes related to this agreement.{{/disputes=litigation}}